Digital Video Articles, Tutorials, Guides & Q & A

 IPTV is not a recent invention.
 It has been around since the 1990s.
 It has its origins in streaming video.

-The earliest attempts at streaming video were undertaken with such technologies as RealVideo and QuickTime.
+The earliest streaming video attempts were undertaken with technologies like RealVideo and QuickTime.

 The groundwork was laid, but IPTV didn’t take off until the early 2000s.
 This was after broadband Internet became available to the masses.